wdimmy/wdimmy.github.io/_pages/about.md

 I am Dingmin (Dimmy) Wang (汪鼎民) from Fujian, China.
 Currently, I am a first-year PhD student in the Department of Computer Science at University of Oxford, fortunately supervised by [Prof. Bernardo Cuenca Grau](https://www.cs.ox.ac.uk/people/bernardo.cuencagrau/) and [Ian Horrocks](https://cs.ox.ac.uk/people/ian.horrocks/).
 Before that, I worked as a NLP researcher at Tencent, Shenzhen, China.
 Please feel free to browse my homepage and contact me.

 ## Latest News
+- 03/2021: One paper is accepted to NAACL 2021 (Mexico City, Mexico).
 - 11/2019: Won the Bronze Medal in BAAI-JD Dialogue Challenge 2019.
 [BAAI-JD](https://jddc.jd.com/).
 - 05/2019: One paper is accepted and I will give an oral pre at [ACL 2019](http://www.acl2019.org/EN/program.xhtml) (Florence, Italy).
 - 05/2019: One workshop paper is accepted and I will give an oral pre at [IJCAI 2019](https://www.aclweb.org/portal/content/5th-workshop-semantic-deep-learning-semdeep-5) (Macao).